Moray & Speyside: Nairn - Forres - Elgin (near Inverness)

 Easily accessible by public transport.
 Regular buses and trains operate between Inverness and Aberdeen via Nairn.

 The town has many shops, cafes, take-aways, restaurants, leisure park, banks and two championship golf courses.

 The Moray Firth Trail has a useful web site with walking paths and maps.

-Also see visitnairn.com which has a wealth of visitor information about Nairn and includes the Nairn webcam.
+See visitnairn.com for a wealth of visitor information about Nairn.

 SKY Delights in Leopold Street is a great organic, vegetarian deli and coffee bar with homemade goodies and specialist fine foods.

 The Nairn Highland Games usually take place on the third Saturday in August (tel: 01667 458 508).
 The Nairn Show (28 July 2018) with livestock exhibitions, craft fair, food stalls and amusements is held at Kinnudie Farm, Auldearn.
 The Nairn Golf Club hosted the 37th Walker Cup in September 1999.

 Many other local events are held each year, especially over the summer.
 Visitors may enjoy the Nairn Ceilidhs which take place every Thursday at 8pm. from mid-June to end August at Nairn Community & Arts Centre.

 The Nairn Book and Arts Festival is 11 - 16 September 2018.